 Please do not visit the Register Office without an appointment as it remains closed to the general public.

-Marriage, Civil Partnership and Celebratory Ceremonies
+Marriage and Civil Partnership Ceremonies

 Applications for copy certificates can be made online here or via phone on 01437 775176.